ShadowSpeedrun/ShadowSpeedrun.github.io/docs/Levels/LostImpact.md

 ## Notes of Interest

-### Artifical Chaos Info
+### Artificial Chaos Info
-The Artifical Chaos in this level can have different points and health.
-This infomation will be useful for routing out the Hero Mission.
-With this data we can determine that each Chibi that an Artifical Chaos has gives 40 Score Points and 200 Meter Points.
+The Artificial Chaos in this level can have different points and health.
+This information will be useful for routing out the Hero Mission.
+With this data we can determine that each Chibi contained within an Artificial Chaos gives 40 Score Points and 200 Meter Points.

 |AC#|Location|AC Chibi Count|Score Points|Meter Points|
 |-|-|-|-|-|